Turn Fixed Costs into Operational Assets

 Replacing equipment is something every operator or manager of a real estate portfolio wants to avoid.
 When motors, fans, boilers, AC equipment or other critical systems fail, the time between failure and maintenance actions can be the difference between a momentary setback and a completely shutdown.

 What if a notification was sent out to both managers and maintenance staff the moment a fault was detected?
-Surely, being on top of which equipment systems are failing would help bring standard equipment commissioning closer to a managed asset.
+Surely, being on top of which equipment systems are failing would help bring standard continuous commissioning closer to a managed asset.
 But what else could be done?